nova-video-player/aos-avos/doc/audio_speed_architecture.md

 -   **`wc` (Wall Clock):** The system's monotonic clock (`clock_gettime()`).
 It progresses linearly and is independent of playback speed.
 It is the ground truth for real-world time.

--   **`rst` (Real Stream Time):** The playback time as perceived by the user, representing the actual position within the media file (e.g., 0 to 10 minutes).
+-   **`rst` (Real Stream Time):** The original media stream's own timeline, representing the actual position within the media file (e.g., 0 to 10 minutes).
 It is primarily used for UI display and for seeking.

 -   **`ts` (Time-Scaled):** This is the **primary internal time domain** for the core player logic.
 The parser creates a "compressed" or "expanded" timeline where all timestamps are scaled by the `audio_speed`.
 At 2.0x speed, a frame at 60s (`rst`) will have a timestamp of 30s (`ts`).
 All core variables like `s->video_time` and `frame->time` are in this domain.

+It is important to understand that wall clock progresses at ts rate: `delta_wc = delta_ts` thus adding ts domain increments to wc domain is intended and does not result into a mismatch.

 ### Key Relationship